PLC-Programmer/PLC-Programmer.github.io/(F) From a Scala program to JavaScript for node.js.md

 This (part of a) program runs without any problems in a Windows or Linux Terminal.

-However, I was't able to conceive Scala code that can do the same - or something similar - as a JavaScript program (for node.js).

 The very best I got so far is this:

 (TBD)